utshomax/postman-docs/src/pages/docs/integrations/available-integrations/github.md

 1. To finish setting up the integration, select **Add Integration**.

 Postman often checks your collection for changes.
-If Postman identifies changes to your collection, the changes automatically commit to your repository in JSON format.
+If Postman identifies changes when it checks your collection, the changes automatically commit to your repository in JSON format.
 Go to your GitHub repository to view your collections.

 <img alt="Collection backup in GitHub" src="https://assets.postman.com/postman-docs/v10/integrations-github-repo-v10.jpg" />